decretist/Dissertation/Chapter3/chapter3.markdown

 been to advance an authority claim on behalf of the collection and its compiler.

-The second was in the preface of Stephen of Tournai to his *Summa* on the *Decretum*:
+The second of the two twelfth-century statements on the authority, author, and authorship of the *Decretum* we have already encountered is found in the preface of Stephen of Tournai to his *Summa* on the *Decretum*:

 > *Compositorem huius operis recte dixerim Gratianum, non auctorem.
 > Capitula namque a sanctis patribus edita in hoc volumine composuit,